yassermb/yassermb/README.md

 - [LEVELNET: diving into the multiple layers of protein-protein physical interaction networks](https://www.biorxiv.org/content/10.1101/2021.07.31.453756v1)

 ---
-### :books:
-Are you interested to learn more about deep learning and geometric deep learning and their applications in structural biology?
+### :books: Are you interested to learn more about deep learning and its applications in biology?
 Check out my repositories:
 - [DL_STRUCT](https://github.com/yassermb/DL_STRUCT.git) for geomtric deep learning and structural bioinformatics.
 - [ClassifyProteinDomains](https://github.com/yassermb/ClassifyProteinDomains.git) for pretrained protein language models.
 - [AI4Biologists](https://github.com/yassermb/AI4Biologists.git) AI for biologists (Collaboration with Elodie Laine)